 When I gave birth to my girls, to say it was a rude shock to all things fitness was the understatement of the century.
 I’d planned to enter a ten-kilometre run three months postpartum.
 Little did I know that it would take me three years to reach the starting line!
 However, everyone’s experiences are different, but I’d like everyone to know that we fitness types aren’t immune to having a tough time during pregnancy and after the baby comes along.

 I believe that motherhood has got to be one of the most levelling experiences that you’ll ever go through –

 Of course, you may not get this time if your bub is projectile vomiting every five minutes, but it’s a good option if it’s available.
-Of course it depends on the child – one of my girls was happy to be left in creche, but I had to stop visiting the gym for about six months with my second daughter, because dealing with the separation anxiety far outweighed the benefits of the gym.
+Of course, it depends on the child – one of my girls was happy to be left in the creche, but I had to stop visiting the gym for about six months with my second daughter because dealing with the separation anxiety far outweighed the benefits of the gym.